Skip to main content

 The Subnet Problem

-Sirius-Station was connected to the home WiFi and getting IP 10.42.0.174 from OPNsense just fine.
-But I couldn't reach the ASUS management interface — it was stuck on 192.168.0.108, a completely different subnet.
+Sirius-Station was connected to the home WiFi just fine.
+But I couldn't reach the ASUS management interface because it was stranded on a different subnet.

 The Clever Trick

-I needed to reach 192.168.0.108 from Sirius-Station without breaking the SSH session or internet connectivity:
+I needed to reach the stranded management interface without breaking the remote session or internet connectivity:

 # SSH tunnel from my desktop through Sirius-Station to the ASUS